MicrosoftDocs/Viva/Viva/engage/campaigns.md

 ### Remove a post

-Corporate communicators and Engage admins can remove a post if it doesn't align with the purpose of the official campaign.
-This action removes the post from the campaign landing page without affecting the original post on either the storyline or community.
+Corporate communicators and Engage admins can remove a post from an official campaign if it doesn't align with the campaign's purpose.
+This action removes the post from the official campaign landing page without affecting the original post on either the storyline or community.
 If you remove a post in error, you can make it reappear on the campaign page by adding a comment with the campaign hashtag to the original post.

 :::image type="content" alt-text="Screenshot of the post menu where you can find the Remove command." source="../media/engage/campaigns/remove-camp-post.png" lightbox="../media/engage/campaigns/remove-camp-post.png":::